ARM-software/bob-build/docs/project_setup.md

 |Android.mk.blueprint     | Template Android makefile |
 |generate_android_inc.bash| Android script |

-If you want to make this build, just add a `hello_world.cpp`.
+If you want to make this build, just add a `hello_world.cpp`, and, if necessary, update the path in any `source` statements in `example/Mconfig` to reflect the location of Bob inside the example project.

 ## Bootstrap scripts